Ashtar Sheran: 1970s broadcasts

-Yvonne Cole
+1986 prediction of 1994 apocalypse

 Yvonne Cole, who claimed to be channeling Ashtar messages from 1986, predicted the destruction of all Earth civilizations and the arrival on the planet of various alien cultures in 1994.
 Cole claimed that governments were working with extraterrestrials to prepare for contact.
 According to Cole, the landing would be broadcast through the global media and include a message from the Ashtar Command.
-Due to 'sensitization', most of humanity would accept the UFOs as part of humanity's continuing evolution, while Ashtar followers would be needed as advisors, ambassadors and peacekeepers between the alien races and humankind.
+Due to "sensitization", most of humanity would accept the UFOs as part of humanity's continuing evolution, while Ashtar followers would be needed as advisors, ambassadors and peacekeepers between the alien races and humankind.
 This would lead to a radical transformation of the world as humanity was initiated into a higher level of existence.
 These prophecies furthered the continued fracturing and disappointment within the movement when they failed to occur.
 Despite these failures, during the 1980s a number of individuals began to claim contact with the Ashtar Command through channeling, and various small groups were formed to receive and disseminate the messages.